bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 This is the original Segate Central firmware image that will be used as a basis to create a new firmware image in the coming steps.

+Note: Some users have reported that the download only works when connecting to the seagate website from a US based IP address.

-Technical Note : If Seagate ever stop supplying firmware downloads then there is a ".img" format firmware file stored in partition 5, the "Config" parititon, on the Seagate Central hard drive.
+Note: If Seagate ever stop supplying firmware downloads then there is a ".img" format firmware file stored in partition 5, the "Config" parititon, on the Seagate Central hard drive.
 This is accessible in the /usr/config/firmware directory on the Seagate Central.

 ### Optional : Obtain cross compiled samba software
 If you wish to include an upgraded samba server in the newly